protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 ## Problem 4: Updatability Property for SVC
 Updatability it is an essential notion for SVC.
 It comes in different degrees: hint-updatability that uses dynamic keys to make chenges, key-updatability with static keys or even better, keyless updatability.
-Hint-updatability essentially requires more interaction to perform an update as a one should first obtain an opening for the position to be changed, before performing the update.
+Hint-updatability essentially requires more interaction to perform an update as one should first obtain an opening for the position to be changed, before performing the update.

 ### Directions:
  - Better Understand Updatability and Aggregation: We aim on constructing VCs with more flexible updatability properties in combination with other interesting features like aggregation.